 - a.
+Responsibilities: - i.
 The Dean of Students has the overall responsibility for implementing this plan.
-Those responsibilities include: - Coordinating and monitoring campus preparation and response activities. - Planning for and securing supplies that aide in preventing the spread of the illness. - Chairing an ad hoc working group empanelled by the President to coordinate an ongoing campus preparation and response.
-Representation from all major divisions of the College should be included. - Reviewing applicable Health Department, Centers for Disease Control and World Health Organization releases regarding the identified illness including specific programs and recommendations for higher education. - Determining the risk level present on campus based on the potential for exposure to the identified illness. - In conjunction with College communication professionals, communicating important pandemic flu information to the campus community. - Developing and maintaining data on the illness and its impact on the college community. - b.
+Those responsibilities include: - ii.
+Coordinating and monitoring campus preparation and response activities. - iii.
+Planning for and securing supplies that aide in preventing the spread of the illness. - iv.
+Chairing an ad hoc working group empaneled by the President to coordinate an ongoing campus preparation and response.
+Representation from all major divisions of the College should be included. - v.
+Reviewing applicable Health Department, Centers for Disease Control and World Health Organization releases regarding the identified illness including specific programs and recommendations for higher education. - vi.
+Determining the risk level present on campus based on the potential for exposure to the identified illness. - vii.
+In conjunction with College communication professionals, communicating important pandemic flu information to the campus community. - viii.
+Developing and maintaining data on the illness and its impact on the college community. - 4.
 Overall coordination of any response to an epi- or pandemic illness is the responsibility of the ad hoc working group appointed by the President and EC.
-The working group's responsibilities include: - Planning the institutions efforts to mitigate the outbreak. - Planning the institutions efforts to care for members of the College community affected by the illness as appropriate. - Proposing content for campus and external communications to the Executive Director of Communications or designee. - Discussing updated information provided by the Dean of Students about the pandemic and formulating any response to developments in the outbreak or responses to the illness. - Should the epi- or pandemic become severe, recommend restrictions or cancellation of college services to the President and Executive Council. - Make recommendations to the President and Executive Council with regards to college operations affected by the emergency. - Once normal operations resume and any infectious disease outbreak is controlled, the working group will evaluate the College's response and make recommendations to the President and EC for changes in the plan.
+The working group's responsibilities include: - a.
+Planning the institutions efforts to mitigate the outbreak. - b.
+Planning the institutions efforts to care for members of the College community affected by the illness as appropriate. - c.
+Proposing content for campus and external communications to the Executive Director of Communications or designee. - d.
+Discussing updated information provided by the Dean of Students about the pandemic and formulating any response to developments in the outbreak or responses to the illness. - e.
+Should the epi- or pandemic become severe, recommend restrictions or cancellation of college services to the President and Executive Council. - f.
+Make recommendations to the President and Executive Council with regards to college operations affected by the emergency. - g.
+Once normal operations resume and any infectious disease outbreak is controlled, the working group will evaluate the College's response and make recommendations to the President and EC for changes in the plan.